ratwolfzero/hopalong_python/README.md

 **Observations:**

 The 3-cycle structure dominates, with "high-density cycles" clustering along the attractor's extent boundaries.
+Note: Variations in the signs of ***a*** and ***b*** may lead to mirrored or symmetrical trajectories.

 ![Example Attractor Image](./Documentation/Figure_6.png)
 ![Example Attractor Image](./Documentation/Figure_7.png)